GaneshJadhavOnGitHub/REST-API-using-Rust/README.md

 1. Input and Business Validations are done.
 2. Error Handling is done.
 3. Rolling JSON logs are provided.
-4. Rust docs are generated from rust doc comments.

 Please refer HELP folder for any kind of help.